 - http://capecodonline.com/cape-cod-beaches/wellfleet/mayo-beach/

-- Kayaks at Mayo Beach too.
-Kayak around the harbor and into the marsh, going under Old Toms Bridge.
+- Kayak at Mayo Beach too.
+Kayak around the harbor and into the marsh, going under Old Tom’s Bridge.
 Go at high tide or you will get stuck without water!
-Go straight out 5 miles and tour the old Billingsgate where a sandbar was a Wellfleet settlement used to be until the rising tides destroyed it. http://capecodonline.com/cape-cod-beaches/wellfleet/mayo-beach/
+Go straight out 5 miles and tour the old Billingsgate where a sandbar was a Wellfleet settlement used to be, until the rising tides destroyed it. http://capecodonline.com/cape-cod-beaches/wellfleet/mayo-beach/

 - Visit the National Sea Shore Visitor Center in Eastham on Route 6.
 Bike the paved trails, hike some trails, have fun, sign up and take one of their guided canoe or kayak tours. https://www.nps.gov/caco/planyourvisit/visitorcenters.htm

-- Kayak the salt pond behind the visitor center has a access just off the road for parking.
+- Kayak the salt pond behind the visitor center has access just off the road for parking.
 Put in at HIGH tide and paddle into Salt Pond Bay and explore.
-Make sure to get back in the pond before the tide goes out or you may get stuck!
+Make sure to get back in the pond before the tide goes out, or you may get stuck!
 Beautiful.

-- Fort Hill in Eastham, hike the short trail, admire the amazing view, tour the Captain Pennemans house.
+- Fort Hill in Eastham, hike the short trail, admire the amazing view, and tour Captain Pennemans house.
 Beautiful views. https://www.nps.gov/caco/planyourvisit/forthill.htm

 - Have a delicious fish dinner at Arnolds in Eastham or Moby’s in Wellfleet. https://www.arnoldsrestaurant.com/menu/ & https://mobys.com/ (both much better in season, may be closed out of season)

 - Camping at Atlantic Oaks is a bit tight for a campground.
-But it’s clean and the restrooms & showers are very clean.
-It’s easy access to anything in any direction from here too. https://atlanticoaks.com/
+But it’s clean, and the restrooms & showers are very clean.
+It has easy access to anything in any direction from here too. https://atlanticoaks.com/

 - Make plans to watch a game in Orleans for the Cape Cod Baseball League (in season) http://www.capecodbaseball.org/